KimLinhVu/flixster_starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+My mentor helped me better understand how the async/await keywords worked and how to better implement the pop-up feature.